-The Miami Earnout, payable in 2012, is calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009, multiplied by 7.5, payable in cash or stock (at the Control Seller's election).
+The Miami Earnout, payable in 2012, is calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009, multiplied by 7.5, payable in cash or stock (at the Control Sellers' election).
 The fair value of the Miami Earnout was determined using the Company's estimate (Level 3 inputs) that Wilhelmina Miami has a 75% probability of achieving the average EBITDA.

-As of September 30, 2010, management's estimate of the fair value of the Miami Earnout was reduced \$249,000, as a result of a fair value adjustment, which was recorded in the accompanying unaudited condensed consolidated statement of operations for the three months ended September 30, 2010.
+As of December 31, 2010 and March 31, 2011, management's estimate of the fair value of the Miami Earnout was \$2,063,000.
 Certain continuing indemnification obligations of the Control Sellers under the Acquisition Agreement are subject to offset against the Miami Earnout.